leozqin/etl-markup-toolkit/README.md

     process.execute()
 ```

+# Configurations
-# Global Configuration Options
+## Global
 A number of features can be controlled by changing the `globals.yml` file within `etl_markup_toolkit`.
 To learn more about these features, click [here](docs/global_configs.md)

-# Configuration Files: Workflows
+## Workflows
 A EMT configuration file is `yaml` document that describes a series of Workflows.
 Upon execution of the ETLProcess, workflows are executed in the order in which they are defined within the configuration file.

 Each workflow, in addition to the workflow itself, has a shortname, a proper name, and a description.
 Shortnames are used to refer to the workflow from within other workflows when necessary.
+Workflows are in turn comprised of actions, which describe transformations that should be applied to the data.

 To define a new workflow: